Armandcodes/ejemplobedu/README.md

 #ejemplobedu
-This will be the first (1st) commit with Github
+This will be the second (2nd) commit with Github
 #ejemplobedu